 Cheap Business Loans: What Actually Reduces Your Rate

-The most effective ways to secure a lower rate are: borrow from your existing bank (which already holds your transactional data and has lower risk on you), provide security (secured lending rates are typically 2–4% lower than equivalent unsecured products), borrow larger amounts (many banks apply tiered rates where larger loans carry lower APRs), and use a whole-of-market broker for amounts above £100,000.
+The most effective ways to secure a lower rate are: borrow from your existing bank (which already holds your transactional data and has lower risk on you), provide security (secured lending rates are typically 2–5 percentage points lower than equivalent unsecured products), borrow larger amounts (many banks apply tiered rates where larger loans carry lower APRs), and use a whole-of-market broker for amounts above £100,000.

 Several structural factors reliably reduce the interest rate you are offered on a business loan: